dmak/jaxb-xew-plugin/README.md

 * There are no specific coding and naming conventions for this project except ones given in [Code Conventions for the Java Programming Language](http://www.oracle.com/technetwork/java/codeconv-138413.html) by Sun.
 Use best practices and common sense.
 * For [code formatting](https://github.com/dmak/jaxb-xew-plugin/tree/master/dist/eclipse-code-fomatting-rules.xml) basically Eclipse build-in formatting rules were used with following changes:

-- Indentation -> Align fields on columns: on
+  - Indentation → Align fields on columns: on
-- Indentation -> Tab policy: Mixed
+  - Indentation → Tab policy: Mixed
-- Indentation -> Use spaces to indent wrapped lines: on
+  - Indentation → Use spaces to indent wrapped lines: on
-- Line Warpping -> Maximum line width: 120
+  - Line Wrapping → Maximum line width: 120
-- Line Warpping -> Default identation for wrapped lines: 3
+  - Line Wrapping → Default indentation for wrapped lines: 3
-- Comments -> Maximum line width for comments: 120
+  - Comments → Maximum line width for comments: 120
-- Comments -> Enable line comment formatting: off
+  - Comments → Enable line comment formatting: off
-- New Lines -> Insert new line in empty anonymous class body: off
+  - New Lines → Insert new line in empty anonymous class body: off
-- New Lines -> Insert new line in empty block: off
+  - New Lines → Insert new line in empty block: off

 ### Algorithm description